The National / International Picture

 Frequently Asked Questions

-Twenty two zoos have closed their elephant exhibits, including: Virginia Zoo, Woodland Park Zoo, Greenville Zoo, BREC's Baton Rouge Zoo, Naibi Zoo, Central Florida Zoo & Botanical Gardens, The Jackson Zoo, Brookfield Zoo, Lion County Safari, Philadelphia Zoo, Alaska Zoo, Abilene Zoo, Gladys Porter Zoo, Lincoln Park Zoo, Detroit Zoo, San Francisco Zoo, Chehaw Wild Animal Park, Henry Vilas Zoo, Louisiana Purchase Gardens and Zoo, Mesker Park Zoo, Frank Buck Zoo, Sacramento Zoo, Buttonwood Park Zoo, Point Defiance Zoo & Aquarium.
+- Zoos have closed their elephant exhibits, including: Woodland Park Zoo, Greenville Zoo, BREC's Baton Rouge Zoo, Naibi Zoo, Central Florida Zoo & Botanical Gardens, The Jackson Zoo, Brookfield Zoo, Lion County Safari, Philadelphia Zoo, Alaska Zoo, Abilene Zoo, Gladys Porter Zoo, Lincoln Park Zoo, Detroit Zoo, San Francisco Zoo, Chehaw Wild Animal Park, Henry Vilas Zoo, Louisiana Purchase Gardens and Zoo, Mesker Park Zoo, Frank Buck Zoo, Sacramento Zoo, Santa Barbara Zoo.

 These documents chronicle the history of elephants at the LA Zoo.
 The chronology begins with the Taxon Report.
 The Taxon Report is mandated by the International Species Information System (ISIS).
 ISIS is designed to facilitate international collaboration in the collection and sharing of information on animals and their environments for zoos.
 According to ISIS, the zoo is obliged to keep track of all elephant birth, death, and transfer records.
 Yet, as you will see, some of the individual elephant records are missing.